jezzsantos/saastack/src/Tools.Generators.Common/README.md

 # Debugging Generators

-You can debug the analyzers easily from the unit tests.
+You can debug the source generator easily from the unit tests.

 You can debug your source generator by setting a breakpoint in the code, and then running the `Common-SourceGenerators-Development` run configuration from the `ApiHost1` project with the debugger. (found in the `launchSettings.json` file in any executable project).

 > Warning: C# source generators are heavily cached.
 If you try to debug new code that you've added you may need to clear the caches from the old code being used.
-Otherwise you breakpoints may not hit.
+Otherwise, your breakpoints may not hit.

 The most reliable way to reset the generators: